digital-flaneur/digital-flaneur.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper Adaptive Assessment is accepted to IEEE VIS 2023! :sparkles: :smile:
+Our paper Adaptive Assessment of Visualization Literacy is accepted to IEEE VIS 2023! :sparkles: :smile: